General Approach Following Exposure to Hepatitis A Virus

 Recommendations for Postexposure Prophylaxis

 Historically, only IG was recommended for HAV postexposure prophylaxis, whereas HAV vaccine was recommended primarily for pre-exposure prophylaxis.
 In October 2007, the US Advisory Committee on Immunization Practices (ACIP) updated their guidelines to include HAV vaccine in the postexposure prophylaxis recommendations.
 The revision in the ACIP guidelines was based on results of a randomized, double-blind non-inferiority trial that demonstrated comparable efficacy of HAV vaccine and IG when administered within 14 days of exposure to HAV in healthy persons 12 months to 40 years of age.
-Assuming IG is 90% efficacious in preventing HAV, the vaccine was estimated to have 86% efficacy in preventing symptomatic HAV infection (95% CI 73-93%).
+Assuming IG is 90% efficacious in preventing HAV, the vaccine was estimated to have 86% efficacy in preventing symptomatic HAV infection (95% CI 73 to 93%).
 The vaccine has a number of advantages for postexposure prophylaxis when compared with IG, including induction of active immunity that provides long-term protection, greater ease of administration, higher patient acceptability, and widespread availability.
 Screening of the exposed individual for HAV immunity by measuring serum antibody to HAV before administering HAV vaccine or IG is not recommended for two reasons.
-First, serologic screening is generally not cost effective in this setting.
+First, serologic screening is generally not cost-effective in this setting.
 Second, waiting for the results of screening can delay vaccine or IG administration and thus reduce the efficacy of postexposure prophylaxis.

 2007 ACIP Recommendations for Postexposure Prophylaxis